 Anti-malware—also known as anti-virus (AV) software—are utility programs that detect and prevent viruses from invading your computer.
 Should you install an anti-malware app on your computer or mobile device after it has been infected, it is usually capable of quarantining the malware in question.
 An ideal solution, however, would also be able to repair any damage which may have resulted from the compromise.

-Many experts contend that an anti-malware app is one of the best investments a user can make towards securing their data, computer and/or mobile device.
+While some experts suggest that some anti-malware applications can do more harm than good, most agree that some form of security is one of the best investments a user can make towards securing their data, computer and/or mobile device.
 Not just for the aforementioned reasons—which are significant—but for the luxuries of real-time reporting and blocking of malicious websites.
 For a small premium, users can obtain an app that will run continuously as a background process and instantly blacklist infected websites, whether they were created maliciously or victimized by malware themselves.

 Viruses and compromised programs are detected in a number of ways, including signatures, heuristics and sandboxing.
 Signatures, which are sometimes called “definitions,” describe the set of processes for recognizing malware.
 If an anti-malware app is able to match a virus with a signature it holds in its database, it will then flag it as potential threat.